AdP-2811/GenomeAnnotation_Workshop2023/README.md

 ![image](https://github.com/AdP-2811/GenomeAnnotation_Workshop2023/assets/133369539/439ea468-7b16-499e-aa8a-dcf6fe086a0e)

+DO NOT CLOSE YOUR TERMINAL!
+It's essential that you keep it open.
 Click on the folder to access the content.
 Double click to open the GenomeAnnotation.ipynb.
 Welcome to the starting point of this lab.